GoogleCloudPlatform/samples-style-guide/content/en/_index.md

     # needs to be created once, and can be reused for multiple requests.
 After
     # completing all of your requests, call the "__exit__" method on the client to
     # safely clean up any remaining background resources.
 Alternatively, use the
-    # client as a context amnager.
+    # client as a context manager.
 A single client can be shared across multiple threads.
     # In multiprocessing# scenarios, create client instances after forking.
     dlp_client = dlp_v2.DlpServiceClient()